-Of course you'll want your travel trailer to be level for your own comfort (you don't want items sliding off counters and tables or out of cabinets).
-But more important, the unit must be level in order for your refrigerator and drainage system, both of which rely on gravity, to function properly.
+You'll want your travel trailer to be level for your own comfort (you don't want items sliding off counters and tables or out of cabinets).
+But more important, the unit must be level in order for your refrigerator and drainage system, both of which function by gravity, to operate properly.
 Place a small level on the bottom of the refrigerator freezer to check levelness.
 Bubble levels are furnished with some refrigerators or are available from your Coachmen dealer.